Samsung/tizen-docs/docs/application/tizen-studio/setup/openjdk.md

     java -version
     ```
 > [!NOTE]
-> The ability to deploy or debug may be affected, if you have not installed and selected the recommended JDK as preferred on your system.
+> The ability to deploy or debug may be affected, if you have not installed and set the recommended JDK as default on your system.

 ### Install OpenJDK for Ubuntu